arl/tmux-gitbar/README.md

  - number of changed, stashed, untracked files
  - are there any conflicts?

-Integrate nicely and easily with your existing tmux configuration
+Integrates **easily** and **discretely** with Tmux
- - tmux status is left untouched if current directory in not managed by Git.
+ - status bar is left untouched if current directory in not managed by Git.
- - when it do show, `tmux-gitbar` doesn't overwrite anything, instead it is appended to the left (or prepended to the right) of tmux status bar.
+ - when it does show, `tmux-gitbar` doesn't overwrite anything, instead it places itself at the leftmost, or righmost end of the status bar.

 **Customizable**
-`tmux-gitbar` has some sensible default, still you can fully customize what will be displayed, where and how, in `tmux-gitbar.conf`.
-This file is auto-generated at first launch, in the installation directory.
+`tmux-gitbar` has some sensible default, yet you can fully customize what will be displayed, where and how, in `tmux-gitbar.conf`, this file is auto-generated at first launch, in the installation directory.

 <br>